evanwill/get-git/2-setup.md

 ## GitHub Web Interface

-Log in to [GitHub](https://github.com){:target="_blank"} and go to our [git-example repository](https://github.com/uidaholib/git-example){:target="_blank"}.
+Log in to [GitHub](https://github.com){:target="_blank" rel="noopener"} and go to our [git-example repository](https://github.com/uidaholib/git-example){:target="_blank" rel="noopener"}.

 The main page of a repository is the "Code" tab, which has a representation of the files, and displays the `README`.
 Follow this demo to explore the basic features of the GitHub interface and start to understand the concept of a version controlled project:

 1. Click the "Fork" button in the upper right--you now have your own personal version of the repo!
-[Forking](https://guides.github.com/activities/forking/){:target="_blank"} is a GitHub concept that allows you to create a new copy of a repository, yet maintain a connection so that changes can be sent back to the original via "Pull Requests" (PR).
+[Forking](https://guides.github.com/activities/forking/){:target="_blank" rel="noopener"} is a GitHub concept that allows you to create a new copy of a repository, yet maintain a connection so that changes can be sent back to the original via "Pull Requests" (PR).
 It is a common workflow for collaborating on bigger projects.
 2. On your `git-example` web page, click the "Commits" button below the description.
 The Commits page allows you to review and navigate the entire history of the repo.
 3. Click back on the "Code" tab, then click on one of the file names.
 This will display the file's contents on the page.
 4. Click the edit pencil on the upper right side of the document to open the web editor.